pmmmwh/react-refresh-webpack-plugin/docs/TROUBLESHOOTING.md

 }
 ```

-This would ensure that your worker files will not be processed by `react-refresh/babel`, thus eliminating the problem completely.
+This would ensure that your indirect code path will not be processed by `react-refresh/babel`, thus eliminating the problem completely.

 ## Hot Module Replacement (HMR) is not enabled